flinty-custom0z/realty-website/notes/workbench.md

 - Add phone in header (random one of the phones)

+- Add площадь

-- Add selection for districts
+- Add selection for districts in editing page from already existing

 - Add map and an option to show listings on the map

-- Help mom's coworker set up

 ### Next